 My laboratory is interested in how pathogens may use arthropod products to facilitate infection of the mammalian host.
 As B. burgdorferi migrate from ticks to humans, the spirochetes influence the expression of tick salivary gland genes.
 B. burgdorferi then bind to some of the induced salivary proteins, such as Salp15, and use the tick proteins to evade mammalian immune responses.
-These discoveries led to the paradigm that microbes may use specific arthropod molecules to enable successful infection of the host—a triangular interaction at the ephemeral pathogen-vector-host interface that occurs while an arthropod is feeding on a vertebrate.
+These discoveries led to the paradigm that microbes might use specific arthropod molecules to enable successful infection of the host: a triangular interaction at the ephemeral pathogen-vector-host interface that occurs while an arthropod is feeding on a vertebrate.

-I am also determining whether, to be successfully acquired by the vector, pathogens within mammals use arthropod proteins that are secreted into the host.
+We are also determining whether, to be successfully acquired by the vector, pathogens within mammals use arthropod proteins that are secreted into the host.
 For example, ticks engorging on vertebrates induce recruitment of inflammatory cells to the bite site.
 For efficient migration to the vector, pathogens must traffic through this complex environment while avoiding the deleterious effects of immune cells.
 The tick salivary protein Salp25D plays a critical role in the mammalian host for acquisition of Borrelia burgdorferi by the arthropod.
 Salp25D detoxifies reactive oxygen species at the vector-pathogen-host interface, providing a survival advantage to B. burgdorferi at the tick-feeding site in mice.
 Silencing salp25D impairs spirochete acquisition by ticks engorging on B. burgdorferi-infected mice.
 These data demonstrate that pathogens can exploit arthropod molecules to defuse mammalian responses in order to enter the vector.

 This work is also supported by the National Institutes of Health.